a-marionette/Auto-Highlighter/README.md

 ### What is it?

 * Auto-Highlighter is a Burp Extension that helps you track your progress on an assessment
-* It processes every HTTP request sent by Burp Suite and highlights previously higlighted requests
+* It processes every HTTP request sent by or proxied via Burp Suite and highlights previously higlighted requests

 ### How to use it?
 * Two modes of operation